Waiheke Schools Wetland Restoration

 In October 2014 further funds were secured form the ASB Community Trust (now Foundation North) by the Hauraki Gulf Conservation Trust which allowed the next phase of the project including the replacement of gum trees with natives, ongoing weed control and mulching and the enrichment planting of appropriate native trees.

 The wetland area is regenerating due to the re-vegetation with native flora and the clearing of intrusive noxious plants.
-This has improved the water quality which flows to a nearby beach and enhanced the habitat for a wide range of native aquatic wildlife such such as pukeko, kingfishers, tui and eels.
+This has improved the water quality which flows to a nearby beach and enhanced the habitat for a wide range of native aquatic wildlife such as pukeko, kingfishers, tui and eels.
 Students now use the restored wetlands for environmental study projects.
 The wider community has also benefited by the retention and improvement of the quality of a valuable wetland asset.

 Pin It on Pinterest